Chlorophyll c: Chlorophyll c2

 Chlorophyll c2 is the most common form of chlorophyll c.

 Its absorption maxima are around 447, 580, 627 nm and 450, 581, 629 nm in diethyl ether and acetone respectively.

 Chlorophyll c3

 Chlorophyll c3 is a form of chlorophyll c found in microalga Emiliania huxleyi, identified in 1989.

 Its absorption maxima are around 452, 585, 625 nm and 452, 585, 627 nm in diethyl ether and acetone respectively.

 Biosynthesis

 Chlorophyll c synthesis branches off early from the typical Chlorophyllide synthesis pathway, after divinylprotochlorophyllide (DV-PChlide) is formed.
+It has been established that DV-PChlide and MV-PChlide are processed directly by a 171 oxidase (CHLC, chlorophyll c synthase) into Chl c2 and Chl c1, respectively.

+The 171 oxidtion was proposed to proceed by "hydroxylation of the 17-propionate reside at the 171-position and successive dehydration to the 17-acrylate residue."

-DV-PChlide can be processed directly by an unidentified 171 oxidase into Chl c2.
-An 8-vinyl reductase (elaborating on the promiscous behavior of ferredoxin-type 3,8-divinyl chlorophyllide reductase) could then convert Chl c2 into Chl c1.
+An 8-vinyl reductase (elaborating on the promiscuous behavior of ferredoxin-type 3,8-divinyl chlorophyllide reductase) could also convert Chl c2 into Chl c1.
 The two steps could be swapped for the same effect.

-The 171 oxidtion appears to proceed by "hydroxylation of the 17-propionate reside at the 171-position and successive dehydration to the 17-acrylate residue."